toolfactory/jvm-driver/docs/index.md

 There are two kinds of driver:

 * the **default driver** completely based on Java api
-* the **hybrid driver** that extends the default driver and uses some custom JNI methods through [narcissus](https://toolfactory.github.io/narcissus/) that works on the following system configurations:
+* the **hybrid driver** that extends the default driver and uses some JNI functions only when run on on JDK 17 and later
+* the **native driver** that extends the hybrid driver and uses JNI functions more consistently regardless of the Java version it is running on

+All JNI methods used by the native driver and the hybrid driver are supplied by [narcissus](https://toolfactory.github.io/narcissus/) that works on the following system configurations:
     * Windows (x86, x64)
     * Linux (x86, x64)
     * MacOs (x64)

 <br/>